danilojha/HomeSecurity/README.md

 Items used:

 - Intel Galileo Board
 - Ultrasonic Range Finder
 - Webcam
 - SD card
+- My nerves trying to figure out the IP everytime it changed

 Although the Galileo Board comes preloaded with a base version of Linux, this project required booting a developer kit Linux image that allowed the use of OpenCV.